MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 **Round robin**:

 This is the default table distribution and is designed to spread the data evenly across the nodes within the system.
-This method is good for fast data loading and for data that is relatively low volume and doesn't have an obvious candidate for hashing, so is frequently used for staging tables as part of an etl or elt process.
+This method is good for fast data loading and for data that is relatively low volume and doesn't have an obvious candidate for hashing, so is frequently used for staging tables as part of an ETL or ELT process.

 **Hashed**: